Shibusawa Eiichi: The Nobel Prize

 Shibusawa was nominated for the Nobel Peace Prize in 1926 by the prime minister of Japan.

 In fiction

-Shibusawa Eiichi, mainly portrayed by Ryo Yoshisawa, is the main protagonist in the 60th Taiga Drama, Reach Beyond The Blue Sky, aired during 2021 on NHK.
+Shibusawa Eiichi, mainly portrayed by Ryo Yoshizawa, is the main protagonist in the 60th Taiga Drama, Reach Beyond The Blue Sky, aired during 2021 on NHK.

 Shibusawa, along with many other famous historical figures from the Meiji Restoration, is also a supporting character in the historical fantasy novel Teito Monogatari by Aramata Hiroshi.
 In the 1988 adaptation, known in the west as Tokyo: The Last Megalopolis, he is portrayed by renowned Japanese actor Katsu Shintarō.
 In the animated adaptation his voice is done by Osamu Saka.

 Baron Shibusawa is highlighted in the historical novel The Emperor and the Spy by Stan S. Katz.
 During the 1923 Great Kantō earthquake, Baron Shibusawa is shown actively engaged in assisting many of the Japanese who were injured during that major disaster.
 The friendship between Baron Shibusawa and Prince Iesato Tokugawa is also presented in this novel.